 - Activities: Poas volcano tour, Sea Turtle Conservancy Centre, Tortuguero boat tour

 - Meals: Breakfasts where stated

-- Cruise along the waterways of the Tortuguero 'mini Amazon'
+- Cruise the waterways of Tortuguero national park, AKA the 'mini Amazon'

-- Immerse yourself in primary rainforest and nature in Sarapiquí
+- Immerse yourself in primary rainforest in Sarapiquí

 - Hike the trails around Arenal volcano and take a dip in the refreshing La Fortuna waterfall

 - Search for wildlife at the Monteverde-Santa Elena cloud forest